In the quiet shadows of an ordinary neighborhood, a breach of trust unfolds within the fragile walls of a shared home.

 The original poster (OP) is facing a severe breach of privacy and property theft committed by their roommate's teenage son, who illegally entered their locked private space to steal a large amount of alcohol.

-The conflict escalates when the roommate shifts blame onto the OP, asserting that the presence of alcohol is tempting and places responsibility on the OP to remove it for the safety of her children.
+The conflict escalates when the roommate shifts blame onto the OP, a*serting that the presence of alcohol is tempting and places responsibility on the OP to remove it for the safety of her children.

 Is the OP responsible for removing their legally stored property because their roommate's child stole it, or does the sole responsibility for the child's actions and adherence to house rules lie entirely with the parents?